 Hand-tailored suits and couture handbags strut through Beverly Hills, a label-friendly Los Angeles destination whose celebrity status only soars higher when grouped with its star-studded neighbors, Bel Air and West Hollywood.
 A short distance to the famed Golden Triangle with Rodeo Drive’s world famous designer boutiques and swanky cafes, exclusive mansions hide behind soaring palms, automatic gates and hillsides that shield themselves from glitz and glamour beyond.
+Real estate in Beverly Hills is highly sought after.

 The Beverly Hills Flats